Skip to main content

 5. Get an EIN

-Your LLC probably needs an EIN (sometimes known as an FEIN).
-An EIN stands for Employer Identification Number, and it’s a nine-digit number assigned by the IRS to your business.
+Your LLC probably needs an EIN, which stands for Employer Identification Number.
+It’s a nine-digit number assigned by the IRS to your business.
 You need an EIN to pay taxes, but also to do things like open bank accounts and apply for loans.
-Listing your EIN on forms is also safer than listing your personal Social Security number.
+Listing your EIN on forms is also safer than listing your personal social security number.

 You can apply for an EIN through the IRS website.
 If you don’t want to deal with the IRS any more than necessary, you can hire us to obtain an EIN for you.